matrixinfer-ai/kthena/docs/kthena/docs/user-guide/prefill-decode-disaggregation.md

 For environments that require more granular control over the NPU deployment configuration, you can use the ModelServing approach with fine-tuned NPU resource specifications and Ascend-specific optimizations.

+For a detailed comparison of the ModelServing approach's advantages, manually created components, and when to use it, see the [ModelServing Approach](model-booster.md#modelserving-approach) section in the ModelBooster documentation.

 **Important Note:** When using the ModelServing approach, you need to manually create the following CRD resources: